 ← quantihack

-quantihack runs in two stages — both with cash prizes
+quantihack ran in two stages — both with cash prizes

-compete on our simulated exchange to finish with the highest portfolio value, but also take on mini challenges along the way — with cash prizes for both. trade manually, write algorithms, and react to live market events. top performers qualify for the in-person finals.
+teams competed on our simulated exchange to finish with the highest portfolio value, while taking on mini challenges along the way — with cash prizes for both. players traded manually, wrote algorithms, and reacted to live market events. the top performers qualified for the in-person finals.

 in-person finals — 28th march

-an all-day hack event in london for qualifying teams. build a project, tackle bounty challenges, and present to judges. you can invite additional players to join your team for finals day.
+an all-day hack event in london for the qualifying teams. teams built a project, tackled bounty challenges, and presented to a panel of judges — with the option to invite additional players for finals day.

 online platform

-compete to have the highest profits on the platform — here's what you'll be working with.
+teams competed for the highest profits on the platform. here's what they worked with.

 feature 01